MIDS-scaling-up/v2/week07/hw/README.md

 * There is no need to train the network in this assignment, just find and use a pre-trained model.
 * Your neural detector should run on the Jetson.
 * Just like the OpenCV detector, your neural detector needs to take a frame as input and return an array of rectangles for each face detected.
-* Most neural object detectors operate on a frame of a given size, so you may need to resize the frame you get from your webcam to that resolution
+* Most neural object detectors operate on a frame of a given size, so you may need to resize the frame you get from your webcam to that resolution.

 ### Questions
 * Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?